alihassanansari/SMSGateway/README.md

 # SMS Gateway

 Simple E-mail to SMS forwarding utility with a battery saver built-in.
-Best intended use would be simple SMS sending from PHP for example:
+Best intended use would be simple SMS sending from PHP/Python/Shell/MUA for example:

 mail('sms@domain.tld', '0981122334', 'SMS message here');

+CONFIGURATION:

-Just setup the email account from which to forward the e-mails to SMS.
+Just setup the email account from which to forward the e-mails to SMS in the interface of SMSGateway.

 NOTICE: forwarded e-mails will be deleted.

 RULES: